OXID-eSales/oxideshop-user-documentation/installation/core-edition.rst

    When you switch the metapackage and run
    ``composer update``, Composer will **remove** any package that is no longer required — directly or transitively — by the new dependency tree.
+This includes **active, running modules** — not just deactivated ones.

    This affects the modules and their dependencies that were bundled with the standard compilation metapackage.